cabforum/forum/SMCWG-charter.md

 #### 5.1.
 Voting Structure

 The rules described in Bylaw 2.3 and 2.4 SHALL apply to all ballots.

-In order for a ballot to be adopted by the SMCWG, two-thirds or more of the votes cast by the Certificate Issuers MUST be in favor of the ballot and more than 50% of the votes cast by the Certificate Consumers MUST be in favor of the ballot.
-At least one member of each class MUST vote in favor of a ballot for it to be adopted.
-Quorum is the average number of Member organizations (cumulative, regardless of Class) that have participated in the previous three (3) SMCWG Meetings or Teleconferences (not counting subcommittee meetings thereof).

 #### 5.2.
 Other Organizational Matters